SciPost/SciPost/docs/guides/editorial/production/online_publication.rst

 Finalization of manuscript production
 -------------------------------------

-The steps described here follow up on the :doc:`production` instructions used by production officers.
+The steps described here follow up on the :doc:`../production/initial_production` instructions used by production officers.

 Preparation of final version of record